chrisbuckleycode/chrisbuckleycode/README.md

 Full Disclosure: I use and recommend AI after gaining experience in a language to:
-- Boost efficiency and speed up feature delivery
+- Speed up feature delivery
-- Focus on architecture over syntax
+- Focus on function over syntax
-- Correct AI errors effectively
+- Guide and correct AI